Part 2 of 4 – The benefits of working with a great financial adviser

 Selling any investment at the wrong time can not only cause you to lose out if the value of the investment goes up but can have serious negative tax consequences.
 Your adviser can help protect you from incurring higher taxes by informing you of the implications of selling at a particular time.

-Life, health, long-term care and many other types of insurance can help protect your family and your assets in the event of a crisis situation.
-Your adviser will evaluate the types of insurance needs you have and encourage you to maintain the proper amount of coverage.
+Life, health, medical, long-term care and many other types of insurance can help protect your family and your assets in the event of a crisis situation.
+Your adviser will evaluate the types of insurance needs you have and encourage you to maintain the appropriate level of coverage.

 Are you saving enough for retirement?
 Are you making the right investments, so you will have enough money when you retire?
 Your financial adviser is a great source of guidance for retirement planning.